Frequently Asked Questions

 The first cohort will begin classes in January of 2020.

 We will accept 30 students per cohort, admitting one cohort per year.

-Applications will be open through OTCAS, the centralized OT application system, from January 2, 2019 through May 15, 2019.
+Applications will be open through OTCAS, the centralized OT application system, beginning January 2, 2019.
+The program has a rolling admissions process and the first cycle of candidates to be reviewed will be on May 15, 2019.
+Applications will continue to be reviewed on a monthly basis until the class of 30 is filled and the alternate list is complete.
 Due to accreditation requirements, students will not be notified of acceptance into the program until August 2019.

 No, but they do need to be complete by the start of the program.
 You are encouraged to get your prerequisites completed early so most are done at time of application.

 AP and CLEP credit will not be accepted for any science prerequisite course.
 There is no advanced placement, transfer of credit or experiential learning credit within the UMHB MSOT Program.

 You will need to submit any additional official transcripts to the UMHB OT office as soon as they are available to ensure all program prerequisites are adequately completed.